kamtoeddy/datafx/README.md

 ## Data Fx

-This is a set of small utility functions used to manipulated strings, numbers, arrays, dates & objects.
+This is a set of small utility functions used to manipulate strings, numbers, arrays, dates & objects.
 It also has a translator class to help you with localizations within your applications

 ## Docs